GeoSoftII2020-21/GeoSoftII_SST_Process/README.md

 Since most sst datasets have longitude values from 0 to 360 the function 'createSubset' can also create subsets where minLon is greater than maxLon.
 This has the advantage that it is possible to create a subset for the whole of Europe, which would otherwise be split by the prime meridian.
 So for example [360, -20, 50, 20] would be a valid input for the parameter bbox.
 The same is not true for latitude values.
 [0, 50, 130, -50] is not valid!

 <a name="use"><h3>Examples of use</h3></a>
-The Microservice can be used via an endpoint.

-:bangbang: here exapmle job description

 Visualized the results can look like this:

 ![mean_1980](./images/ssst_00.png)
-Weltweites Mittel des 01.01.1981
+Worldwide Mean of 01.01.1981

 ![mean_north_europe_1981_10](./images/sst_01.png)
-Mittel des Monats Oktober 1981 für den Raum Nordeuropa
+Mean of oktober 1981 for region of north europe

 \

-#### API Endpunkte
+#### API endpoints

-- `POST /doJob/{job_id}` Nimmt einen Job entgegen welcher Prozessiert wird.
+- `POST /doJob/{job_id}` Accepts a job which is being processed.
-- `GET /jobstatus` Gibt einen JSON mit dem Job Status zurück.
+- `GET /jobstatus` Returns a JSON with the job status.

 <a name="technologies"><h3>Technologies</h3></a>